tenzir/tenzir/web/docs/integrations/graylog.md

 [Graylog](https://graylog.org/) is a log management solution based on on top of Elasticsearch.

-Tenzir can send data to or receive data from Graylog.
+Use Tenzir to process data from Graylog.

 In Graylog, data goes through three key stages:

 1. **Inputs**: This stage involves data ingestion, where Graylog receives data from various sources.
 Inputs support multiple protocols like TCP, UDP, and